30 of Our Favorite Woodworking Channels on YouTube

-The Essential Craftsman is exactly that: absolutely essential.
+The Essential Craftsman is exactly that: essential.
 The Essential Craftsman covers the absolute fundamentals of blacksmithing, construction, tools and equipment, self-reliance, and craftsmanship.
 He even says that he knows the “grandpa tricks” that will get you working in your workshop like a pro.
-Definitely a go-to for anyone wanting to improve their woodworking or construction craft.
+A go-to for anyone wanting to improve their woodworking or construction craft.

 11. Fine Woodworking

 Fine Woodworking is a great place for those wanting to perfect their craft.
-Offering masterclasses on woodworking details like dovetailing and turning knobs and fitting drawers, Fine Woodworking’s work is quality and detail-oriented.
+Fine Woodworking’s work is quality and detail-oriented and offers masterclasses on woodworking details like dovetailing, turning knobs, and fitting drawers.

 12. Canadian Woodworks